abordino/portfolio-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a second year student of the [Warwick Centre for Doctoral Training in Mathematics and Statistics](https://warwick.ac.uk/fac/sci/statistics/postgrad/research/), working under the supervision of [Dr Thomas Berrett](https://thomasberrett.github.io/) on Nonparametric methods for Missing and Heterogeneous Data.
+I am a third year PhD student of the [Warwick Centre for Doctoral Training in Mathematics and Statistics](https://warwick.ac.uk/fac/sci/statistics/postgrad/research/), working under the supervision of [Dr Thomas Berrett](https://thomasberrett.github.io/) on Nonparametric methods for Missing and Heterogeneous Data.
 My research interests include Nonparametric Statistics and Statistical Learning Theory.

 Before joining the CDT programme in Warwick, I obtained a M.Sc. in Stochastics and Data Science at the University of Turin, working under the supervision of [Professor Stefano Favaro](https://www.carloalberto.org/person/stefano-favaro/), and a B.Sc. in Mathematics at the University of Turin, during which I was recipient of the [INdAM](https://en.wikipedia.org/wiki/Istituto_Nazionale_di_Alta_Matematica_Francesco_Severi) scholarship.